tibbalsgribbin/actually-useful/docs/Project_Briefing.md

 - **Use Melissa's exact wording** — for UI messages, disclaimers, and copy
 - **Copy and tone** — "doesn't" not "won't"; warm, direct, personal
 - **Disclaimer placement** — global disclaimers at the bottom; row-level disclaimers inline; only when condition is active
+- **The website must work for users who arrive without the extension** — don't strangle the shared-link growth vector

 ---